On August 17, 2003, Chelsea played their first Premier League game under the ownership of Roman Abramovich. Things were

-He was unable to help Villa back into the Premier League, suffering defeat in the play-off final against Fulham in 2018, but he returned to the club later that year as assistant manager to Dean Smith having announced his retirement as a player.
+He was unable to help Villa back into the Premier League as a player, suffering defeat in the play-off final against Fulham in 2018, but he returned to the club later that year as assistant manager to Dean Smith as the club leaped that final hurdle against Derby County.

 A goalscorer in that crucial final-day victory over Liverpool the previous season, 2003-04 would prove to be Desailly’s final campaign in a Chelsea shirt.

 “I have my charity work, I do some media and I have a life that is more simple than when you are a footballer.”

 Another Chelsea debutant on that day, Bridge had been signed from Southampton for £7million.
 His best moment in a Blues shirt would come later that season as he knocked Arsenal’s Invincibles out of the Champions League quarter-finals with the winning goal at Highbury.